-Paul O’Donoghue’s report on the 16th -19th April Wanganui Fallow Hunt on Aranui Hill Station.
+Paul O’Donoghue’s report on the 16th -19th April Wanganui Fallow Hunt.

 We set off from Carterton on Thurs 16th April afternoon around 4pm for the 2.5hr drive to Wanganui and hit our first hiccup when we found the main Manawatu gorge road closed due to a slip.

 This was no great inconvenience, in that there are alternative routes over the mountains where the Ruahine range meets the Tararua range and we took the Saddle Road over to Ashhurst and continued onto to Bulls for dinner.